 For more flash photography tips, see Multiple Flash Firing with Nikon’s Advanced Wireless Lighting System using Pop-Up Flash.

 New to flash?
 Here are some recommended products to get your started:

 • Rogue Flashbenders Small Flash Kit – If your flash gun doesn’t have a bounce card or you want a bigger bounce card, these bendable cards attach to your flash and are very lightweight.

-• Kids & Babies Smart Packages – No, these don’t come with Baby Einstein but they do come with everything you need to get shooting right away, including memory cards and spare batteries.
+• Kids & Babies Packages – No, these don’t come with Baby Einstein but they do come with everything you need to get shooting right away, including memory cards and spare batteries.

 • Impact 5-in-1 Collapsable Oval Reflector – Create your own white ceiling to bounce off of wherever you go.